Deferred Action for Childhood Arrivals (DACA)UPDATE, as of September 05, 2017:

 School transcripts / GED certificate / Proof of current enrollment

-BenefitsProtection from deportation for three years
+BenefitsProtection from deportation for two years

 Form I-765, Application for Working Permission